mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

   - contribute/more-info/webapp/e2e/troubleshooting
 ---

-End-to-end tests for the Mattermost webapp in general use {{<newtabref href="https://www.cypress.io/" title="Cypress">}} and {{<newtabref href="https://playwright.dev/" title="Playwright">}}.
+End-to-end tests for the Mattermost web app in general use {{<newtabref href="https://www.cypress.io/" title="Cypress">}} and {{<newtabref href="https://playwright.dev/" title="Playwright">}}.
 If you're not familiar with Cypress, check out the Cypress {{<newtabref href="https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell" title="Developer Guide">}} and {{<newtabref href="https://docs.cypress.io/api/api/table-of-contents.html" title="API Reference">}}.
 Feel free to also join us on the Mattermost Community server if you'd like to ask questions and collaborate with us!
 {{<note "NOTE:">}}
-Playwright is a new framework getting added to `mattermost-webapp` for test automation (and is currently being used for visual tests).
+Playwright is a new framework getting added to the Mattermost web app for test automation (and is currently being used for visual tests).
 Documentation about Playwright in the web app is in development, so all other content about E2E testing will be related to Cypress.

 If you're looking for information related to E2E tests and Redux, please check out [Redux Unit and E2E Testing]({{<relref "/contribute/more-info/webapp/redux/testing.md">}}).
 {{</note>}}